avodonosov/browsable-colorize/README.md

 # Usage

-This library defines new coloring type :common-lisp-browsable for the colorize library.
-This coloring type is inherited from the original :common-lisp type, only enhances it with linking symbols to their soruce code definitions at github.
-Usage of this coloring type requires wrapping of colorize invocations into an browsable-colorize:with-browsable-context macro.
+This library defines new coloring type `:common-lisp-browsable` for the colorize library.
+This coloring type is inherited from the original `:common-lisp type`, only enhances it with linking symbols to their source code definitions at github.
+Usage of this coloring type requires wrapping of colorize invocations into the `browsable-colorize:with-browsable-context` macro.
 Of course, in order to determine source code locations, the code being processed must be loaded first.